mahalel/blog-maha-nz/src/content/posts/aca-gha/index.md

 My past experience is mainly using Azure DevOps, but this time I am using Github and I wanted to know what is the best way to build and deploy my container in ACA using Github Actions (**GHA**).

-It seemed very easy and straight forward to do so, but I quickly ran into some limitations of the action when a new use case emerged and I needed to deploy a proxy-auth sidecar container in the same ACA as my webapp.
+It seemed very easy and straight forward to do so, but when I realised I needed to deploy a proxy-auth sidecar container in the same ACA as my webapp things got a bit more complicated.

 In this post, I'm sharing my experience of getting everything up and running.